ResearchComputing/Documentation/docs/software/llms.md

 Depending on the model, it can take 30 minutes or more to get access to the model once you have accepted the terms of use.
 ```

 At this point, all necessary libraries should be installed in either your custom environment or CURC's provided environment and we can begin downloading the LLMs we would like to run.
 If you are using our Transformers module, `HF_HOME` and `HF_HUB_CACHE` will point to your project's directory, ensuring that your home directory does not fill up.
-If you are not using our module, be sure these vairables are appropriately set before proceeding.
+If you are not using our module, be sure these variables are appropriately set before proceeding.
 There are several ways to install a model, however, we often suggest that you use the `huggingface-cli`.
 For more in-depth information about `huggingface-cli` (such as how to view models and delete them) see [Command Line Interface (CLI)](https://huggingface.co/docs/huggingface_hub/en/guides/cli#command-line-interface-cli).
 The [hf cache scan](https://huggingface.co/docs/huggingface_hub/en/guides/cli#hf-cache-scan) and [hf cache delete](https://huggingface.co/docs/huggingface_hub/en/guides/cli#hf-cache-delete) sections are particularly useful for managing models.

-Once the `huggingface-cli` is available, you can setup your token assocaited with our system using the following
+Once the `huggingface-cli` is available, you can setup your token associated with our system using the following
 ```
 hf auth login
 ```
 When prompted for the token, provide the one you generated at the beginning of this section.
 When asked if you would like to "Add token as git credential?" you may type "n", if you do not intend to use the token as a git credential.
 For new users, "n" is usually preferred for simplicity.
 :::{important}
-To protect your tokens, it is suggested that you remove system-wide read privelages:
+To protect your tokens, it is suggested that you remove system-wide read privileges:
 ```
 chmod o-r /projects/$USER/hf_transformers/stored_tokens
 chmod o-r /projects/$USER/hf_transformers/token